 As the saying goes, "if in doubt - take them out!"
 If your eyes feel irritated, uncomfortable, or if you notice any pain or redness, don't power through.
-If your symptoms last a while, contact Dr. Mario Barrera at Texas State Optical Laredo.
+If your symptoms last a while, contact Dr. Roberto Ramos at Texas State Optical Laredo.
 You don't want to let a serious infection go unchecked.

 When your eyes feel more rested and are free of discomfort, put in a fresh pair of contacts.

 11. Don't Rub Your Eyes

 If your eyes feel itchy or dry, or if a lens feels out of place, you may be tempted to rub your eyes.
 But rubbing, whether with contacts or without, can lead to long-term ocular issues.
 This may cause you to experience blurred vision, and may even damage your cornea.
 Instead, Dr. Roberto Ramos can recommend eye drops to relieve any discomfort.
 Make sure to apply them only when contact lenses are removed.

 Above, we have delved into things you should never do with daily contact lenses.
 Fortunately, if you do make a mistake, you can remove the lens and replace it with a fresh one.
 The few dollars you might save by not opening a new pack aren't worth the damage a mistake can cause.